 View original post 320 more words

 I might vote for an ex-chocolate family philanthropist candidate?
 Then, I’m off on holiday.
 Confused and reluctant I tuned in late to the circus of Question Time to get some idea of how to vote.
 These are the fantastic UK election showcases, hustings where there is no direct debate, and where we are asked to … Continue reading So Who Should I Vote For?

-A Tourist’s Guide to the coming UK election by Paul Gallagher Yes, there’s yet another election.
-So many in so few years proves that the UK is the most democratic country in the world, and as every English child is taught was the birthplace of democracy.
-1 What a difficult choice we have!
-So many parties and so many policies to consider.
-Such different … Continue reading Who Should I Vote For?
-Or should I go on holiday ?
+A Tourist’s Guide to the upcoming UK election, by Paul Gallagher Yes, there’s yet another election.
+So many in so few years proves that the UK is the most democratic country in the world, and as every English child is taught, the birthplace of democracy.
+What a difficult choice we have!
+So many … Continue reading Who Should I Vote For?
+Or Should I Go On Holiday?

 Now let’s recount a sailor’s tale, Of a village girl who made her way to town to come to sit with mayor and crown, she went to the best balls, swam in a diamond sea of hopes.
-She was happy to be free, or so she thought, and so she was momentarily, Many times, till one night she swam with a dolphin in the … Continue reading Version Of An Icelandic Tale – Part VI Of Pictures Of The Lost
+She was happy to be free, or so she thought, and so she was momentarily, Many times, … Continue reading Version Of An Icelandic Tale – Part VI Of Pictures Of The Lost

 The Tate is currently hosting a Paul Nash exhibition.
 It is a strange affair.
 Though maybe it has a lot to say about our post-factual, post truth world.
 If you can see, how do you show the truth?
-Paul Nash was a painter, he was a soldier in the first world war, and was invalided out and then became an official world war artist.
-He … Continue reading Paul Nash – Beyond Reason?
+Paul Nash was a painter, he was a soldier in the first world war, and was invalided … Continue reading Paul Nash – Beyond Reason?